UnaiZubeldia/PCM_CDB_CSV/README.md

 # CDB to CSV Converter

-A simple Python script to convert .cdb database files to CSV format using XML as an intermediate format.
+A simple Python script to convert PRO CYCLING MANAGER .cdb database files to CSV format using XML as an intermediate format.

 ## Features